Advanced Product Design Engineering & Manufacturing MSc

 CAE 3D printing

-Additionally, the programme enables you to gain the entrepreneurship, management and business skills necessary to take on leadership roles in major product design engineering projects.
+The programme enables you to gain the entrepreneurship, management and business skills necessary to take on leadership roles in major product design engineering projects.

 The hands-on approach, using our state-of-the art multidisciplinary laboratories with state-of-the-art equipment from 3D Printing, CNC machining, Laser Scanning, Metrology, Materials Testing and many more, is a valuable part of the course.
 The course dovetails with research activities of the teaching staff, implementing the latest advances in our research.
-Utilising applied research, you have the opportunity to do your own research within an individual industry-relevant 'capstone' project.
+Using applied research, you will have the opportunity to do your own research within an individual industry-relevant 'capstone' project.
 This includes preparation of a scientific paper, providing an opportunity for that first breakthrough into publishing your work.

 Modules